The Forgotten Girl~Daco S.Auffenorde

 When the body of Sharon Reese, a dedicated government employee, washes up on the shores of Lake Templeton, a small town on the coast of Vancouver Island, Private Investigator, Fati Rizvi, is determined to find out why.
 Everyone liked her, but no one knew much about her.
 Was she hiding something?
 Maybe a questionable past riddled with scandal.
 And did it lead to her plunge to death, in a drunken stupor, off the dock outside her secluded lakefront lodge?
 Was it an accident?
 A suicide?
 Or cold-blooded murder?
 With so many questions and secrets than run deeper than anyone could have imagined, it’s up to Fati to figure out how Sharon’s murder is connected to a cult escape, corrupt politics, a failing business and a multi-million dollar project before another body is discovered.

-This is a first novel from Burnley and what really got me hooked was the fact that our heroine went against her Muslim family’s wished and joined Vancouver Police Force and then went on to become a Private Investigator after discovering the red tape stopped her doing her job to her own high standards.
-And she’s also in her mid 30’s and unmarried-even in modern times it’s still not a very common occurrence among her community.
-Which made me really like her so much more!
-Who doesn’t love a rebellious daughter who literally kicks butt and saves the day?!
+This debut novel from Burnley really caught my attention, especially with the unique angle of the protagonist defying her Muslim family’s wishes to join the Vancouver Police Force.
+Her journey then takes an unexpected turn as she becomes a Private Investigator after discovering that red tape was preventing her from doing the job to her high standards.
+Plus, she’s in her mid-30s, unmarried, which is still somewhat unconventional in her community.
+It made me like her even more—who doesn’t love a rebellious daughter who kicks butt and saves the day?!

-The characters are well portrayed and solidly written, the plot is good, the twists are right there under your nose but you just don’t think about them until they’re right in front of you-what more could any crime thriller reader want from a brand new writer?
-I enjoyed it thoroughly!
+The characters are well-developed and solidly written, the plot is engaging, and the twists are cleverly hidden just under the surface.
+You don’t notice them until they’re right in front of you—exactly what any crime thriller fan hopes for in a debut.
+I thoroughly enjoyed it!

 Author Biography.